jcsherin/jcsherin.github.io/posts/bplustree-concurrency-testing.md

 draft: false
 ---

-An optimistic concurrency control (OCC) implementation of the crab latching protocol enforces a strict top-down order for acquiring latches on a B+Tree node.
-This avoid deadlocks from ever occurring in the first place.
-We do not try to detect a deadlock, and then resolve it which will make it a runtime mechanism and is not appropriate for a data structure.
+An implementation of the crab latching protocol enforces a strict top-down order for acquiring latches on a B+Tree node.
+This avoid deadlocks from ever occurring during concurrent operations.
+This is distinct from deadlock detection and resolution which is a runtime mechanism.

-Deadlock avoidance is guaranteed by design through careful programming in critical sections where the latches are acquired, held and released.
-A mistake here will create deadlocks, worse it may result in data race condition that results in silent index corruption.
+Deadlock avoidance is guaranteed by design through careful programming of critical sections in the code.
+Any mistakes here will result in deadlocks.
+Even worse, a data race which silently corrupts the index.

 > Latches are held only during a critical section, that is, while a data structure is read or updated.
 Deadlocks are avoided by appropriate coding disciplines, for example, requesting multiple latches in carefully designed sequences.
 Deadlock resolution requires a facility to rollback prior actions, whereas deadlock avoidance does not.
 Thus, deadlock avoidance is more appropriate for latches, which are designed for minimal overhead
 > and maximal performance and scalability.
 Latch acquisition and release may